High-Risk Pregnancy

 • Pre-existing health conditions (diabetes, high blood pressure, thyroid disorders, epilepsy, etc.)

-• Pregnancy-related Complications (such as gestational diabetes, preeclampsia, etc.)
+• Pregnancy-related Complications (such as gestational diabetes, pre-eclampsia, etc.)

 • Smoking, alcohol consumption, drug use, and obesity.